Fueling Frontline Change

 The New Economy Coalition’s Movement Support Program is one of the organization’s longest-running and established efforts.
 Since 2013, the program has provided resources and support for over 90 projects led by youth and frontline organizations doing transformative work away from the extractive economy and towards more just, democratic, and sustainable economies.

-Our grantmaking process is driven by the belief that youth and frontline groups-- those most impacted by the dominant economy-- are doing some of the most imaginative, creative work happening in the new economy sphere.
+Our Movement Support process is driven by the belief that youth and frontline groups-- those most impacted by the dominant economy-- are doing some of the most imaginative, creative work happening in the solidarity economy sphere.
 Unfortunately, these vital projects are often left either underfunded or completely unfunded because their leaders lack access to traditional funding streams.
-It is for this reason that NEC prioritizes directly resourcing youth and frontline leadership with micro-grants of up to $5000.
+It is for this reason that NEC prioritizes directly resourcing youth and frontline leadership with holistic support and small grants of $500 to $5000.

 We also believe that these projects are stronger together.
 Our grantees have a tremendous amount of knowledge to offer to not just one another, but the new economy movement at large.
 Our work with grantees grounds NEC in the needs, successes, and challenges of communities working towards a new economy while we also work to strategize and envision at a movement-wide level.
 Therefore, we are dedicated to weaving our grantees’ movement work with each other and the broader NEC membership through relationship-building, shared movement spaces, and storytelling.

 History of NEC’s Movement Support Program

 - The program launched in 2013, by supporting new economy conferences and gatherings on campuses across the country.
 In addition to grant funding, NEC staff traveled to every event to offer hands-on support to student organizing efforts.

 - In 2014, we disbursed $55,000 to young people imagining and building a new economy, both on campuses and in community organizations.
 We made twice the number of grants as we did in 2013, supporting more than 30 projects, campaigns, and convenings across the US and Canada.